Peter Krešimir IV: Death and succession

+Near the end of his reign, having no sons, Peter Krešimir designated Demetrius Zvonimir as his heir.
+It seems that Petar Krešimir died in a Norman prison by November 1074 because on 25 January 1075 was sent a letter by Pope Gregory VII to Sweyn II of Denmark in search of a candidate for a new ruler of, to the Pope, nearby "rich land by the sea which became mastered by vulgar and cowardly heretics", meaning Croatia and Amico's Normans.
+The help from Danish king wasn't needed as Venice soon expelled the Normans and was the coronation of Zvonimir who pledged loyalty to the Holy See.

-Krešimir was buried in the church of St. Stephen in Solin, together with the other dukes and kings of Croatia.
+Krešimir was buried in the church of St. Stephen in Salona (today's Solin) which served as the Mausoleum of Croatian Kings.
 Several centuries later the Ottoman Turks destroyed the church, banished the monks who had preserved it, and destroyed the graves.

 Legacy

 Krešimir is, by some historians, regarded as one of the greatest Croatian rulers.
-Thomas the Archdeacon named him "the Great" in his work Historia Salonitana during the 13th century for his significance in unifying the Dalmatian coastal cities with the Croatian state and accomplishing a peak in Croatia's territorial extent.
 The RTOP-11 of the Croatian navy was named after Krešimir.
 The city of Šibenik holds a statue of him and some schools in the vicinity are named after Krešimir.